 The Battye Fellowships provide a supportive environment enabling the researchers to delve into the rich range of material within the heritage collections with support from specialist staff, the space to work within the J.S.
 Battye Library of West Australian History and assistance with publication of the research outcomes.

 The State Library’s collection includes much more than what is available on the shelves in the public areas.
 A large proportion of the collections are held in storage areas known as ‘stacks’.
 These items can only be retrieved by a staff member.
-Retrievals are done every 30 minutes during opening hours and delivered to the 3rd floor.
-Private archives, rare, old and valuable items are delivered to the Leah Jane Cohen Reading Room on the 3rd floor for secure viewing overseen by Library staff.
+Retrievals are done every 30 minutes during opening hours and delivered to Level 3.
+Private archives, rare, old and valuable items are delivered to the Leah Jane Cohen Reading Room on Level 3 for secure viewing overseen by Library staff.

 The Reading Room was named in honour of Leah Jane Cohen and her generous bequest to the Library Board.